 Balances all the three Doshas

 Neem: every part of this tree has medicinal qualities.

 Different parts of the neem tree are used in traditional folk medicine and Ayurveda.
-It is used to treat wounds, stomach problems, worms, skin problems, diabetes, piles and eye issues.
+It is used to treat wounds, stomach problems, worms, skin problems, piles and infections.